P5ychopomp/UPD-Alternative-Housing/README.md

 ## Usage

-Make sure you have installed all the dependencies in the package.json.
+Make sure you have installed all the dependencies in the package.json of each directory

-### JSON Server
+### Database
+1. The repository includes a sample database with fictitious listings in `/Backend/sample_databasee/AltHousingSampleDB.sql`.
+The script in `AltHousingSampleDB.sql` may be used to import the sample database into MySQL

-1. Change the db_config.js to your desired database configuration.
+2. Change the db_config.js to your desired database configuration.
 Below is the default config:

 ```js
 host: 'localhost',